 Attorneys have different specialties.
 You want to make sure you consult with an attorney who specializes in contract law.
 Don’t go to a criminal attorney if you have a contract issue.
 It should go without saying.

-1. The first item in which you could legally cancel or terminate a contract is to look at the contract provisions.
-There are things called termination clauses, and many contracts have termination clauses and they give you the steps that you need to take if you want to terminate a contract.
+- The first item in which you could legally cancel or terminate a contract is to look at the contract provisions.
+There are conditions called termination clauses, and many contracts have termination clauses to give you the steps required if you want to terminate a contract.

-A common termination clause will require that an individual in the contract, in order for them to get out of the contract, they would have to notify the other party of their intent to do so.
-Usually this notice should be in writing and it should be provided to the other party within so many days from the date that they want to end the contract.
+A common termination clause will require that an individual in the contract would have to notify the other party of their intent to do so.
+Usually, this notice should be in writing and it should be provided to the other party within so many days of the date that they want to end the contract.

-A common are concerns longer term contracts which will have termination clauses in them, but if you don’t exercise the termination clause, the contract actually will be automatically renewed.
+A common area concerns longer-term contracts which will have termination clauses in them, but if you don’t exercise the termination clause, the contract will be automatically renewed.
 Another item for termination clauses that I see a lot of is in leases.
-In Michigan, a tenant can actually terminate a lease without penalty if they’re medically determined incapable of living on their own.
-What they have to do again, is they have to provide the landlord with a notice period.
-It’s 60 days in the state of Michigan.
+In Michigan, a tenant can terminate a lease without penalty if they’re medically determined incapable of living on their own.
+What they have to do is provide the landlord with a notice period.
+It’s sixty days in the state of Michigan.
 They have to notify the landlord that they are incapable of living on their own.
 And there’s some other conditions as well.
 But the point is to illustrate that early termination clauses are available.
 Look at your contract.

-Termination clauses often have fees for early termination or cancellation fees.
+Termination clauses often have fees for early termination or cancelation.
 So read your contract or at least have your attorney do so.

-2. Another way to terminate a contract is that it may be impossible for a party to perform under that contract.
+- Another way to terminate a contract is that it may be impossible for a party to perform under that contract.
 So if you’re unable to perform your obligations due to some type of impossibility, then you have a legal right to terminate the contract.
-You can’t be responsible for the actual circumstances that you caused yourself to be in a position unable to perform.
-It’s usually an item or an event that’s outside of your control.
-So it’s either the fault of somebody else or it could be the result of an act of nature such as a tornado or a storm.
+You can’t handle the actual circumstances that you caused yourself to be in a position unable to perform.
+It’s usually an item or an event that’s outside your control.
+So it’s either the fault of somebody else or it could be the result of an act of nature, such as a tornado or a storm.
 That’s when impossibility comes into play.

-3. Another area for terminating a contract is what we call failure of a condition precedent.
-So if one party even fails to fulfill his end of a contract, that lack of performance may allow the second party to terminate his end of a contract –but you have to do this termination before the other party actually engages in the contract.
-It’s really important
+- Another area for terminating a contract is what is called a failure of a condition precedent.
+So if one party even fails to fulfill his end of a contract, that lack of performance may allow the second party to terminate his end of a contract.
+You have to do this termination before the other party actually engages in the contract.
+It’s really important.

-4. The most common way to terminate a contract, it’s actually just to negotiate the termination.
+- The most common way to terminate a contract, it’s just to negotiate the termination.
 You know, if you want to get out of a contract, you just contact the other party involved and you negotiate an end date to that contract.
 You may have to pay a fee for cancellation.
 You might want to offer some type of consideration to cancel.
-But whatever you do make sure that you cancel the contract, and you do so in writing and that it’s mutually agreed to by the other party.
-You don’t want to do anything verbally because that individual, the other party can come back and sue you.
-The best thing to do when it comes to negotiating the termination of a contract is really to have a cancellation fee, you know it’s negotiated.
+But whatever you do, make sure that you cancel the contract, and you do so in writing and that it’s mutually agreed to by the other party.
+You don’t want to do anything verbally because that individual, the other party, can come back and sue you.
+The best thing to do regarding negotiating the termination of a contract is really to have a cancelation fee.
 Another way to negotiate a termination is to basically offer to continue on the contract for several months and then end the contract.

-5. Rescission.
+- Rescission.
 One other way to terminate a contract is to rescind a contract.
-So some contracts legally have a rescission clause or a cancellation period.
-Canceling the contract returns, the people, or both parties involved to the contract back to the way things were before they signed the contract.
+So some contracts legally have a rescission clause or a cancelation period.
+Canceling the contract returns the people, or both parties involved in the contract, back to the way things were before they signed the contract.
 These rescission clauses are usually found in consumer transactions.
 Home improvement contracts are a great example.
 Usually in a home improvement contract, the homeowner has three days to cancel, but just like the notification or a termination clause, you do need to cancel within the three days.
 You also have to follow the instructions as specified in the contract to cancel it.

-In a sales solicitation, or what we call home solicitation documents or contracts for services, they all have cancellation provisions for rescission.
-Another area for cancellation is when there’s a statue of frauds violation.
+In a sales solicitation, or what we call home solicitation documents or contracts for services, they all have cancelation provisions for rescission.
+Another area for cancelation is when there’s a Statute of Frauds Violation.

-6. In Michigan, certain contracts have to be in writing in order for them to be legally enforceable.
-And these type of contracts would include (1) any sales of goods that have a value over, let’s say $1,000 or $500, (2) the sale of land or real estate (3) contracts of marriage (4) where a contract can’t be completed in one year.
-The Statue of Frauds requires that these type of contracts have to be in writing.
-If not you can terminate a verbal agreement for any of those reasons I just listed since they have to be in writing to be legally enforceable.
+- In Michigan, certain contracts have to be in writing for them to be legally enforceable.
+And these types of contracts would include (a) any sales of goods that have a value over, let’s say, $1,000 or $500; (b) the sale of land or real estate; (c) contracts of marriage; (d) where a contract can’t be completed in one year.
+The Statute of Frauds requires that these types of contracts have to be in writing.
+If not, you can terminate a verbal agreement for any of those reasons I just listed, since they have to be in writing to be legally enforceable.

-7. Fraud.
-Another way to cancel a contract is to declare the contract fraudulent or that the other party personally intended to lie about something regarding a part of the contract, you believe the lie and and somehow you were injured.
+- Fraud.
+Another way to cancel a contract is to declare the contract fraudulent or that the other party personally intended to lie about something regarding a part of the contract.
+You believe the lie and somehow you were injured.
 So fraud is a reason to terminate a contract, but it has to be something that’s material and that can be proven false.
-For example, you may have signed a contract on April 1, but really everyone thought that the contract was going to start on April 4th –that’s not material unless it’s some type of a service contract.
+For example, you may have signed a contract on April 1, but really everyone thought that the contract was going to start on April 4.
+That’s not material unless it’s some type of a service contract.

-8. The last item or second to last would be proving lack of capacity –that’s is a great way to terminate a contract.
+- Proving lack of capacity –that’s is a great way to terminate a contract.
 So if people lack capacity, they lack the ability to make certain decisions for themselves.
-When you lack the capacity to understand, you can’t enter into a legally binding contract.
-Somebody with a mental incapacity, or age could be a factor, or intoxication that interferes with someone’s ability to sign a contract -these are good reason to terminate a contract.
-The party who lacks the capacity is the one who can actually terminate the contract.
+When you lack the capacity to understand, you can’t enter a legally binding contract.
+Somebody with a mental incapacity, or age could be a factor, or intoxication that interferes with someone’s ability to sign a contract -these are good reasons to terminate a contract.
+The party who lacks the capacity is the one who can terminate the contract.